 From the middle of the 1800s, sport became more organised and regulated as newly-formed national sports bodies introduced sporting codes with standardised rules.

 In the MacKinnon Collection we find a large number of sporting photographs illustrating sport being played by men and women in local and national arenas across Scotland.

 Sports represented include football, rugby, shinty, curling, golf, bowls, the Highland Games, ba’ games, lawn tennis, cricket, quoiting, cycling, croquet, archery, ice skating, field sports and motorsports.

 The photographs illustrate the significant part that sport – participating in or watching - played in the story of the nation for 100 years between 1840 and 1940.

 A number of photographs from the MacKinnon Collection depict women playing sports, especially in the latter half of the nineteenth century and first half of the twentieth century.

 One of the most exciting finds in the collection is a photograph of a Women's Charity Football Match in Edinburgh in the 1930s: Edinburgh Girls' F.C. and Rutherglen Ladies' F.C – it’s an action shot and shows the Rutherglen goalkeeper dashing out to clear the ball as Edinburgh Girls are on the attack.

-This photograph illustrates how the medium of sports photography developed from the static shot, for example seated team photographs, to action shots, achieved by using a longer exposure time.
+This photograph illustrates how the medium of sports photography developed from the static shot, for example seated team photographs, to action shots, achieved by using faster speed films and shorter exposure times.